* Minister accused of getting family friend out of jail

 The loss of an influential minister could further destabilise Prime Minister Enrico Letta’s fragile right-left coalition, where tensions are already running high ahead of a vote to expel centre-right leader Silvio Berlusconi from parliament later this month over his conviction for tax fraud.

-The opposition 5-Star Movement said on Friday it would present a no-confidence motion against Cancellieri.
-The Democratic Party (PD), the largest bloc supporting the government, called on her to address parliament on the matter.
+The opposition 5-Star Movement said on Friday it would present a no-confidence motion against Cancellieri and the Democratic Party (PD), the largest bloc supporting the government, called on her to address parliament on the matter.

-Cancellieri will testify in parliament on Tuesday, a spokesman said.
+Cancellieri will testify before the two houses of parliament on Tuesday, a spokesman said.

-“You can count on me,” Cancellieri said according to a transcript of the July 17 call seen by Reuters.
-The recording was made as part of a Turin court investigation into false accounting and market manipulation at insurer Fondiaria-SAI , which the Ligresti family controlled until last year.
+“You can count on me,” Cancellieri said according to a transcript of the call seen by Reuters.
+The recording was made as part of a Turin court investigation into false accounting and market manipulation at insurer Fondiaria-SAI, which the Ligresti family controlled until last year.

 On Aug.
-28, after members of the Ligresti family and the minister exchanged several text messages and calls regarding Giulia’s health in the previous weeks, she was freed from prison and put under house arrest.
+28, after several calls from the Ligresti family to the minister in which they voiced their concern for Giulia’s health, she was freed from prison and put under house arrest.

 The Turin court said on Friday that the minister’s actions had no influence on her release from prison.
 Instead, the court said, she was let go after a medical examination found her continued imprisonment would have been a “danger” to her health, and after she agreed to accept a plea bargain.